What is haemophilia?

-Put simply, people with haemophilia bleed for longer if they cut themselves.
+Put simply, people with haemophilia bleed for longer if they get a cut.
 It’s an inherited (genetic) condition which mainly affects men, although women can be carriers (meaning they can pass it on to their sons) and can have a mild form of the condition.

 Haemophilia stops the blood clotting process in the body from working properly.
-Usually, when someone cuts themselves, clotting factors in their blood combine with platelets to make the blood sticky, which stops the bleeding.
+Usually, when someone gets a cut, clotting factors in their blood combine with platelets (blood clot cells) to make the blood sticky, which stops the bleeding.

 Depending on how much clotting factor the person is missing, their haemophilia could range from mild to severe.

-During the late 1970s and early 1980s, haemophilia treatments were made from pooled donated blood.
-Some of this blood came from people who had HIV or other bloodborne viruses, such as hepatitis C, so thousands of people with haemophilia (or who needed transfusions for other reasons) were accidentally infected.
-This is often referred to as the blood scandal.
+During the late 1970s and early 1980s, haemophilia treatments were made from donated blood.
+Some of this blood came from people who had HIV or other blood-borne viruses, such as hepatitis C, so thousands of people with haemophilia (or who needed transfusions for other reasons) were accidentally infected.
+This is often referred to as ‘the blood scandal’.

-Blood is now screened and factors heat treated.
-According to The Haemophilia Society:
+Blood is now screened and factors are heat treated.

 Many haemophiliacs did not know that they had been infected until years later – this led to many partners and children also becoming infected.
 A long battle began with the UK government in a bid to secure compensation.